+The story of how the 9mm Luger overcame the odds to become one of the world’s best handgun cartridges is a saga worthy of the history books.
 But it was certainly worth the trouble.
 More than 120 years after its introduction, the 9mm is as popular and effective as ever.
-Let’s dive in to how we got here and why this iconic cartridge has stood the test of time.
+Let’s dive into how we got here, why this iconic cartridge has stood the test of time, and the best 9mm ammo choices.

 The Path To Greatness

-In 1898, Luger created the Parabellum pistol, and full-scale production started the following year.
+In 1898, Luger created the Parabellum pistol for this cartridge, and full-scale production started the following year.
 This pistol and its 7.65x21mm ammo were an instant success.
-European police agencies used the cartridge into the late 1960s, and it exploded in countries like Switzerland, Brazil, and the United States.
+European police agencies used the cartridge into the late 1960s, and it took off in countries like Switzerland, Brazil and the United States.

-As with many cartridges, technological advancements have allowed firearm manufacturers to create full-size, mid-size, compact, and ultra-compact handguns chambered in 9mm.
-The cartridge offers ample velocity, great accuracy and minimal recoil, so an array of shooters favor it.
-From total metal jacket rounds designed for practice to defensive designs like Speer's Gold Dot G2 9mm Luger, shooters can easily find 9mm ammo that suits their needs.
+As with many cartridges, technological advancements have allowed firearm manufacturers to create full-size, mid-size, compact and ultra-compact handguns chambered in 9mm.
+The cartridge offers ample velocity, great accuracy and minimal recoil, so an array of shooters favors it.
+From Total Metal Jacket rounds designed for practice to defensive designs like Speer's Gold Dot G2 9mm Luger, shooters can easily find 9mm ammo that suits their needs.

 The Gold Dot G2, previously only available to law enforcement, is now available to every shooter, and the bullet's exclusive nose design is optimized for self-defense through full-size pistols.
 Rather than a big hollow point that can clog on clothing and hinder expansion, the G2 sports a shallow dish filled with a high-performance elastomer.
 On impact, the elastomer material is forced into engineered internal fissures that kickstart the expansion process.